GPUOpen-Tools/radeon_gpu_profiler/docs/source/instruction_timing.rst

 Each category's count denote the instruction count for that shader's invocation in the event.
 Different executions of the same shader could have different Instruction statistics based on factors such as the number of wavefronts launched for the shader and loop parameters.
 The instruction categories are briefly described below.
-Please see the Shader Programming Guides for more details.
+Please see the `AMD GPU ISA Documentation <https://gpuopen.com/amd-isa-documentation/>`_ for more details.

 - VALU: Includes vector ALU instructions